Fraiola, K.M.S. and Carlson, S.M. Feeding microhabitat use and selectivity of juvenile Mugil cephalus in a Hawaiian

 Cervantes-Yoshida, K., Leidy, R.A., and Carlson, S.M.
 Contemporary land change alters fish communities in a San Francisco Bay drainage, California, U.S.A.

 Huber, E.R. and Carlson, S.M.
 In Revision.
 Temporal trends of California Central Valley fall run Chinook salmon hatchery release practices.

 Hwan, J.L. and Carlson, S.M.
-In Re-review.
-Contraction of an intermittent stream during seasonal drought: intra- and interannual patterns and biological consequences.
+2015.
+Fragmentation of an intermittent stream during seasonal drought: intra-annual and interannual patterns and biological consequences.
+River Research and Applications XX: xxx-xxx.

 Satterthwaite, W.H., Carlson, S. M., Allen-Moran, S.D., Vincenzi, S., Bograd, S.J., and Wells, B.K.
 2014.
 Match-mismatch dynamics and the relationship between ocean-entry timing and relative ocean recoveries of Central Valley fall run Chinook salmon.
 Marine Ecology Progress Series 511: 237-248.